-Miracle Fruit Farm featured in 50 newspapers nationwide including the Miami Herald,
+Miracle Fruit Farm has been featured in over 150 newspapers and publications nationwide including Univision 23 Miami, The Miami Herald,

 Chicago Tribune, Sacramento Bee, The Fresno Bee, Sun Sentinel, Charlotte Observer,